 - Comprehensive pre-operative and post-operative testing and assessment

-- Complete post-operative eye care kit including drops and protective goggles
+- Complete post-operative eye care kit including drops and a pair of eye shields

 - Post-operative appointments until you are discharged